lornat75/case-study1/README.md

 Now you can try the following:

-Send ctrl-c to headTracker, then to target.
+Send ctrl-c to headTracker, then send ctrl-c to target.

 This is fine.

-Send ctrl-c to target and then to headTracker.
+Send ctrl-c to target and then send ctrl-c headTracker.

 This is not fine. headTracker hangs.